 Asana allows for easy project and task creation, automation, addition and tagging of team members to particular tasks, chat functionality, attachments, and prioritization of tasks, along with the core functions of breaking down projects into tasks and allowing team members to mark them complete.
 Asana allows you to view your workflows in multiple formats, including Timeline/Gantt Chart, List, Board, and Calendar views.

 Another factor that makes Asana a top choice is its wide variety of integrations with other tools.
-Slack, Outlook, Gmail, MS Office 365, or Google Calendar (and many more), Asana can make them all work together.
-This gives Asana users a major advantage when linking up tasks from one app to another and provides a seamless workflow management experience for all team members involved.
+Slack, Outlook, Gmail, MS Office 365, or Google Calendar (and many more), and Asana can make them all work together.
+This gives Asana users a major advantage when linking tasks from one app to another and provides a seamless workflow management experience for all team members involved.

 Furthermore, templates in Asana allow you to define standardized workflows for your teams to follow.
 As a result, the organization saves time and effort on existing projects while making hiring and training new employees easier.
 Fixed templates and workflows also help project managers determine which teams, individual employees, or potential hires are performing better since they provide a standardized measure to gauge performance.